buraglio/rfc6296-bis/draft-bctb-6man-rfc6296-bis.md

    If the embedded IPv6 destination address prefix does not match the internal prefix prior to the rewrite, the packet MUST be silently dropped.

-   The ICMPv6 forwarding function MUST verify that the length of the embedded pacekt is long enough to contain the whole IPv6 header.
+   The ICMPv6 forwarding function MUST verify that the length of the embedded packet is long enough to contain the whole IPv6 header.

    An ICMPv6 Error message checksum covers the entire ICMPv6 message, including the payload.
 When an ICMPv6 Error packet is received, if the